SBA Officiers

 Ron Fevig

-Dr. Ronald Fevig serves as the Vice-President and is one of the founding members of the SBA.
-As Vice-President, Dr. Fevig works with the SBA president in the day-to-day operations and oversees the Special Projects committee.
+Dr. Ronald Fevig serves as the Vice-President of Research and is one of the founding members of the SBA.
+Dr. Fevig works with the SBA president on research projects and oversees the Special Projects committee.
 This committee works on grant proposals and additional special projects for the SBA.

 He possesses both a Bachelor's degree from North Dakota State University and Master's degree from the University of North Dakota in Mathematics.
 He also earned a Master's degree in Space Studies from the University of North Dakota.
 Dr. Fevig is an associate professor at the University of North Dakota in the Space Studies Department.
 Dr. Fevig's teaching focuses on orbital mechanics and space mission design.
 He has been engaged in mostly student-oriented research projects involving spacecraft engineering, planetary sciences, and high-altitude ballooning.